-In my work, I combine the study of the formal properties of human language(s) and the study of what humans do with language in everyday life — that is, the practices whereby we use language to exchange information, build common ground and negotiate social relationships.
+In my work, I combine the study of the formal properties of the meaning of words and morphemes with the study of what humans do when using these expressions in everyday life — that is, the practices whereby we exchange information, build common ground and negotiate social relationships.